 The Infant Feeding Team has created a resource on a platform called Padlet which contains lots of evidence based information to support you with feeding your baby.

-To access this, please scan the below QR code using the camera on your phone or tablet, or click on the following link: SWFT Infant Feeding Padlet.
+To access this, please scan the below QR code using the camera on your phone or tablet, or go to SWFT Infant Feeding Padlet.

 Contact details: